 - 2010.
 Member, Ugnayang Pang-Agham Tao (Philippine Anthropological Association)

-- Present.
+- 2016.
 Higher Degree Research Representative, Institute for Governance and Policy Analysis, University of Canberra

 - 2014.
 Postgraduate Student Research Support.
 International Mining for Development Centre (AusAID-funded)

 - Sanchez E. (2017).
 "Who Will Burn Duterte's Effigy?" in N. Curato (ed.), The Duterte Reader: Critical Essays on Rodrigo Duterte’s Early Presidency.
 Ithaca: Cornell University Press/Quezon City: Ateneo de Manila University Press (pp. 283-300).

 - 2018.
 "Lessons for risk society: mining disasters in the Philippines."
 Presented at the Department of Ethnology seminar series, Lucerne University, Switzerland; and the First Philippine Studies Summer Lectures at Humboldt-Universität zu Berlin, Germany.

 - 2017.
 "When the spectacular undermines the everyday: mining disasters and environmental justice" Presented at the Environmental Justice Conference 2017, Sydney Environment Institute, Sydney University, Australia.